 Charging Objective 2: this Change Proposal will ensure that customers directly connected to non-interconnected GSPs do not face forward-looking DUoS charges in respect of thermal reinforcement on downstream network assets which they can never drive.
 As a result, it will better facilitate competition in the generation of electricity between users connected at different voltage levels.

 Charging Objective 3: this Change Proposal will remove the application of forward-looking charges in respect of thermal reinforcement to customers directly connected to non-interconnected GSPs in respect of network assets on which they will never drive thermal reinforcement.
 The charges those users face will be more cost-reflective as a result.

-Charging Objective 6: this Change Proposal will remove a contradiction in DCUSA, promoting efficiency in its implementation.
+Furthermore, it will result in more cost-reflective charges for other customers connected to such networks, who are currently face a weakened forward-looking cost signal in respect of thermal reinforcement they are deemed to drive due to that cost currently being shared with 0000 customers.

 Question 7: Which of the DCUSA Charging Objectives does DCP 452 better facilitate?
 Please provide supporting comments.

 Impacts & Other Considerations